Report urges New York school districts to better protect immigrant students and families

 5/18/2017, 11:44 a.m.

-With more than 190,000 immigrant students across New York State in public school, the recent scare of Immigration and Customs Enforcement officers looking for a student at a Queens school has undocumented immigrants living in more fear.
+With more than 190,000 immigrant students across New York State in public school, the recent scare of Department of Homeland Security officers looking for a student at a Queens school has undocumented immigrants living in more fear.

 A new report finds major inconsistencies in how school districts are responding and the extent to which they are rising to the challenge of protecting and supporting immigrant students and families.